- Home

 MEETINGS

-Meetings are held on the second Tuesday of each month at 5:30 p.m. at the Law Enforcement Center.
-Meetings are subject to change due to holidays or City Council meeting schedule.
+Meetings are held on the second Tuesday of each month at 5:30 p.m. in the Community Room at the New City Hall at East Campus, 2818 E. U.S. Hwy.
+290. Meetings are subject to change due to holidays or the City Council meeting schedule.
+The audio of the meetings is typically recorded and available the next day on FBGTX.org.

 - a resident of the City who is qualified to vote in City elections,